dmdddd/blog_springboot_backend/docs/DesignDecisions.md

 ### Implementation Highlights
 - Use MongoDB's `$inc` operation for atomic updates.
 - Leverage Spring Boot transactions to bundle operations, ensuring consistency.

+### Failsafe: Periodic Aggregation Queries:
+The system implements a failsafe mechanism to ensure that the article counts for blogs are accurate and consistently updated, even in cases where real-time updates may be delayed or missed.
+This mechanism uses a batch processing approach to aggregate comment counts across blogs, ensuring that the counts reflect the actual number of articles in the system.
+- **Batch Processing for Data Scanning**
+  The system uses **batch processing** to scan and update comment counts for articles.
+This approach is efficient for processing large datasets, as it minimizes the overhead of querying and updating the entire collection at once.
+Instead, the data is divided into manageable chunks, reducing memory consumption and improving processing time.

+- **Bulk Operations in MongoDB**
+  To optimize performance, **bulk operations** are used for updating the article counts.
+This approach allows us to execute multiple updates in a single request to MongoDB, significantly reducing the number of database round-trips and improving throughput.

+- **Cursor-Based Pagination with `lastProcessedId`**
+  Instead of relying on `skip`, the system uses **cursor-based pagination** by leveraging the `_id` field of documents.
+This method ensures consistent and efficient processing for large datasets by avoiding the performance overhead associated with skipping records in large collections.
+Each batch fetches articles with `_id` greater than the last processed `_id`, making it scalable for growing data sizes.

 ---